CyberKatze/Sudoku-Solver/README.md

 ./output
 ```
 - add your sudoku in `sudoku.txt`
-- run you see the solved sudoku!!
+- run and you'll see your sudoku is sloved!!

 <p align="right">(<a href="#top">back to top</a>)</p>